 iPadOS comes with hundreds of new features such as Dark Mode, New Reminders app, New Photo, and Video editor, Widgets on the Home screen, and more, but like any major software update, there have been reports of users facing problems with iPadOS.
-Here are some of the common iPadOS issues that users are reporting and what you can do to fix these issues.
+Here are some of the common iPadOS issues that users are reporting with iPadOS 13 – iPadOS 13.6.1 and what you can do to fix these problems.

 1. Not Getting iPadOS OTA Update